Skip to content

 1. It is Very Remote.

-Antarctica is the world’s seventh continent, the southernmost one that is precisely located around the South Pole, where both are surrounded by the Southern Ocean, and all three of them are enclosed by a geographical area called the Antarctic Circle.
+Antarctica is the world’s seventh continent, the southernmost one.
+It is precisely located around the South Pole, where both are surrounded by the Southern Ocean.
+All three are enclosed by a geographical area called the Antarctic Circle.

 2. It is Tremendously Cold, Dry, and Windy.

-Antarctica has a total area of 14.2 million square kilometres, the majority of which is one landmass, while the rest is a large number of islands scattered around it in the Southern Ocean.
-Altogether, they occupy around 9.5% of the land on Earth and make Antarctica the fifth-largest continent in the world.
+Antarctica has a total area of 14.2 million square kilometres, the majority of which is one landmass.
+The rest is a large number of islands scattered around it in the Southern Ocean.
+Together, they occupy around 9.5% of the land on Earth and make Antarctica the fifth-largest continent in the world.

 Such extreme cold weather brings utter dryness to the remote continent.
-Antarctica, in fact, is the driest place on Earth.
-As when the air is cooled, its molecules move slower and get closer to one another, leaving almost no space between them for the air to hold water vapour, whose absence means dryness.
+Antarctica is the driest place on Earth.
+When the air is cooled, its molecules move slower and get closer to one another, leaving almost no space between them for the air to hold water vapour, whose absence means dryness.
 The colder the air, the drier it gets.

 antarctica

-This little to no water vapour also leads to very little rain, which happens anyways more toward the coasts where the air is less cold and supposedly has more water vapour than closer to the centre.
-As a matter of fact, Antarctica annually receives less than 50 millilitres of precipitation near the South Pole and about 200 millimetres around the coasts.
+This little to no water vapour also leads to very little rain, which happens anyway more toward the coasts where the air is less cold and supposedly has more water vapour than closer to the centre.
+Antarctica annually receives less than 50 millilitres of precipitation near the South Pole and about 200 millimetres around the coasts.
 This rain is not even in the form of water but ice, for it freezes before it reaches the ground!

 That is why Antarctica is often described as a polar desert!
 And do you know what else characterises deserts?
 Yes, wind.